-#1 Dashlane Password Manager
+#2 Dashlane Password Manager

 Dashlane is a digital password manager for those who take their online security seriously.
-They keep your passwords in an 256-bit AES encrypted vault that only you have the master key too.
+They keep your passwords in a 256-bit AES encrypted vault that only you have the master key too.
 All data in the vault is stored in encrypted form.
 The master key is never sent over the Internet.
 Whenever your passwords are transferred across the cloud for syncing or secure sharing, they are always encrypted using AES-256 first.
 Dashlane also supports two-factor authentication like Google Authenticator for even greater security online.

 It includes a private vault, a secure password generator, a security dashboard to manage all of your online logins, and even provides alerts of security breaches for the sites you use.
 They make it easy to monitor all of your current logins and your overall online security.
 Finally, it will allow you to automate password changes with a single click so you can easily change all of your passwords on a regular basis.
 Their software can be installed on any platform: PC, Mac, iOS, or Android device.

 It also includes a secure autofill feature that lets you mix and match fields to quickly and completely fill in online forms without the worry of mistakes.
 Dashlane also makes it easy to make online payments using their digital wallet which lets you store all of your payment methods, automatically save receipts and screenshots of your purchases, and also has mobile apps so you can take it with you on the go.
-In addition to these great features, Dashlane will also allow you to store secure notes for PINs, software keys, anniversaries, birthdays and anything else that you want to keep safe, private and accessible.
+In addition to these great features, Dashlane will also allow you to store secure notes for PINs, software keys, anniversaries, birthdays, and anything else that you want to keep safe, private, and accessible.

-#2 Sticky Password
+#4 Sticky Password

 Sticky Password manager was first introduced in 2001 and because of its popularity founder Alex Tischenko brought together some security experts and former AVG execs to form Lamantine Software in 2009 to oversee its development and marketing.
 It has support for most browsers, Windows, Mac, and Android / iOS tablets and smartphones.
 At the heart of Sticky Password is an excellent secure password generator with a simple to use interface.
 Once it is installed, it allows you to import all of your passwords from current browsers or other password managers, browse to each site and generate new strong passwords and save them, or manually enter new strong passwords for them.

-It encrypts all of your data locally using AES-256 military grade encryption.
-Additionally it never stores your master password once you create it so no one knows it but you.
+It encrypts all of your data locally using AES-256 military-grade encryption.
+Additionally, it never stores your master password once you create it so no one knows it but you.
 While this increases your password security, it also means you must remember your master password or you will not have access to your stored passwords.
 You can also take advantage of their biometric support by using your fingerprint to unlock your mobile devices.

-In addition to the password generator, Sticky Password also manages all of your passwords and sites allowing you one click access.
+In addition to the password generator, Sticky Password also manages all of your passwords and sites allowing you one-click access.
 When you register a new site, it will prompt you to create a new strong password and save the login information.
 Additionally, the security dashboard displays all of your weak passwords together so you can easily see the passwords that you need to strengthen.
 It will also prompt you to store identities when you fill out registration or sales forms online or you can create new ones manually for different roles both private and professional.
 These identities can then be used to autofill online applications and payment forms with just a single click.

-RoboForm has been in the online password and formfill business since 1999.
+RoboForm has been in the online password and form-fill business since 1999.
 The RoboForm password manager includes features to generate secure passwords, automate filling online forms, manage the sites and logins, and keep other secure information like PINs, Driver’s License, and other secure text information.
 RoboForm data is secured using military-grade AES-256 encryption using a key derived from your master password.
 It also allows you to enable two-factor authentication using email when you register a new device online.